 Metadata, keywords and page structure are important.
-Write and design content so it is easy for users to find with search engines and voice search.
+Write and design content so users can easily find it with search engines and voice search.

 Search engines help users find content